All Episodes

 He had his roles, which he was going to oversee in the campaign.

-There was no animosity between Paul and I. I know the media doesn't want to report it.
+I know the media doesn't want to report it.

-That bringing a professional in like Paul helped us grow the campaign.
+This function has been so small that bringing a professional in like Paul helped us grow the campaign.

-And we need ten more of these.
+And we need 10 more of these.

 The campaign needs to continue to grow to be successful.

-So every thing that Paul did for the campaign was one less thing I had to do.
+So everything that Paul did for the campaign was one less thing I had to do.

 And I'm thankful for that.

-And he's still there and you're and you're not.
+And he's still there and you're not.

 I don't think that's the case.

-Uh you know what I think?
+You know what I think?

 I think Donald Trump is going to be the next president of the United States.